andyjakubowski/kingly-site/src/v1/api/index.md

   - there is no loss of generality as both entry and exit actions can be implemented with our state machine.
 There is simply no syntactic support for it in the core API.
 This can however be provided through standard functional programming patterns (higher-order functions, etc.)
 - every computation performed is synchronous (asynchrony is an effect)
 - action factories return the **updates** to the extended state to avoid any unwanted direct modification of the extended state (API user must provide such update function, which in turn allows him to use any formalism to represent state - for instance `immutable.js`)
-- no restriction is made on output of Kingly machines, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be sequentially composed
+- no restriction is made on the outputs of Kingly machines, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be sequentially composed
 - parallel composition naturally occurs by feeding two state machines the same input(s))
   - as a result, reactive programming is naturally enabled.
 If `inputs` is a stream of well-formatted machine inputs, and `f` is the fsm, then the stream of outputs will be `inputs.map(f)`.
 It is so simple that we do not even surface it at the API level.